 A quality protein drink made from wholefood ingredients can benefit your health in a number of ways.
-The addition of protein in your diet can balance hormones, assist in weight loss, support detoxification and digestion, boost your immune system, and even support pregnancy.
+Adequate intake of protein in your diet can balance hormones, assist in weight loss, support detoxification and digestion, boost your immune system, and even support your nutritional needs during pregnancy and breastfeeding.
 Protein is also the key nutrient that helps you get ageless, glowing skin and lean, toned muscles.

-The key nutrient for fat loss and body shaping is protein as it’s essential to regulate the appetite, support lean muscle, boost metabolism and encourage significant weight loss – but not all protein is created equal.
-Protein is essential because your body required adequate amino acids for the construction of enzymes that are integral to the detoxification pathways.
+The key nutrient for fat loss and body shaping is protein as it is essential to regulate the appetite, boost metabolism and encourage significant weight loss, while supporting lean muscle - but not all protein is created equal.
+Protein is essential because your body requires adequate amino acids for the construction of enzymes that are integral to the detoxification pathways.
 A quality protein drink made from whole food ingredients can benefit your health in a number of ways.

 Protein is also the key nutrient that helps you get ageless glowing skin and lean toned muscles.
 I’ve been in the fitness and health industry since my early 20s and have tasted many kinds of protein on the market.
 Some made me gain weight, some constipated me for days, and some made me feel bloated.
 This was the main reason I decided to design my own.

 It’s important you choose the right protein powder that suits your needs and that supports your health in every way.
 It’s important they are un-denatured and free from chemicals and additives.

 Here’s what you DON’T want in a protein powder:

 These are also known as whey protein concentrate and sodium caseinate.
 WPC’s and casein protein sources are high in lactose and more difficult to absorb, which can often cause bloating, flatulence, and gastrointestinal distress.
 It is quite ironic that these powders actually started off as a weight gainer in medical institutions!